AckerlyXu/heima/articles/media-services/media-services-advanced-encoding-with-mes.md

 ## Overview

 This topic shows how to customize Media Encoder Standard presets.
 The [Encoding with Media Encoder Standard using custom presets](media-services-custom-mes-presets-with-dotnet.md) topic shows how to use .NET to create an encoding task and a job that executes this task.
 Once you customize a preset, supply the custom presets to the encoding task.

+>[!NOTE]
+>If using an XML preset, make sure to preserve the order of elements, as shown in XML samples below (for example, KeyFrameInterval should precede SceneChangeDetection).
+>

 In this topic, the custom presets that perform the following encoding tasks are demonstrated.